No Easy Victories: African Liberation and American Activists over a Half Century, 1950-2000

 (1) Page 69 - The name of the woman identified as "Margaret Cartwright" in the photo

 caption should be corrected to "Marguerite Cartwright."

 In many cases it was not possible to identify all the people in photographs included or other relevant details.
 If you can supply such missing information, please send a message to website editor William Minter.
 Sucah additions will be noted on this site and, to the extent possible, corrected in future print editions.(1) Page 49 - When I took the book to the gym at which I work out regularly (City Fitness in Washington, DC) to show to friends, Veronica Robin on the desk flipped the book open by chance to this page.
 "Oh, my god," she said, "that's Mr. Cooke from my mother's church."
 The caption on the photo only identitied Aleah Bacquie, Rev. Morris Shearin of Israel Baptist Church and "a church deacon."
 What I learned subsequently is that William Branson Cooke, II (1927-1998) was not only a highly respected leader in Walker Memorial Baptist Church, but also a lifelong community activist and, along with Rev. Shearin, an active leader of the Washington, DC branch of the NAACP.

-This section of the website contains, listed to the list, several additional brief articles and a longer research article by William Minter and Sylvia Hill, focused on "Anti-Apartheid Solidarity in US-South African relations."
+This section of the website contains, listed to the left, several additional brief articles and a longer research article by William Minter and Sylvia Hill, focused on "Anti-Apartheid Solidarity in US-South African relations."

 A wide variety of web sources for documentation and research on the hisory of liberation struggles in Southern Africa and on internaitonal solidarity are listed, and a custom web search provided, at http://www.noeasyvictories.org/search/smartsearch1.php

 This page is part of the No Easy Victories website.